Have questions about your research?

 Library Special Collections is closed for research to accommodate critical HVAC construction and maintenance in our service and storage areas.
 Based on the current construction timeline, we expect Facilities Management to complete the work to coincide with the start of the Fall Quarter.

 Are you providing duplication services during LSC's limited opening?

 LSC has launched a new eDelivery service that provides limited low-resolution access images to remote users.
 To place an LSC eDelivery request, please email LSC staff at email@example.com.
 Please see New!
 LSC eDelivery in our FAQ (above) for more information.

 We are also currently facilitating limited, outsource, high-resolution scanning services and AV digitization.
 If you would like more information, or if you would like to request a copy of LSC materials in the Digital Library, please contact us at firstname.lastname@example.org.

 Can staff perform research on my behalf?

-During this limited opening, LSC staff have limited access to collections and are unable to perform research by proxy.
+During this closure, LSC staff are unable to perform research by proxy.

 Are you accepting donations at this time?

 Although we are currently unable to accept materials, we are still considering future donations.
 Please read details at Giving to Special Collections and What We Collect to review the areas in which we are soliciting collections.
-You can also email Heather Briston, our Head of Curators and Collections, at email@example.com.
+You may also email Heather Briston, Head of Curators and Collections, at email@example.com.